AnimMouse/animmouse-website/content/post/my-asn-journey-joining-an-internet-exchange.md

 ### Moving to full table config

 If you followed my [tutorial](../my-asn-journey-configuring-bgp-on-vps/#set-up-bgp-on-your-vps) on how we set up our first BGP session, take note that we used a default route config by not exporting the routes to the kernel.
 Now that we are going to have multiple peers, it is time to do a full table config.\
-Take note that this will consume more RAM, so much better you have set up a swap space first just in case.
+Take note that this will consume more RAM, so it is much better if you set up a swap space first just in case.

-1. Comment out or remove this line in order for BIRD to export the routes to the kernel.
+1. Comment out or remove this lines in order for BIRD to export the routes to the kernel.
 ```yaml
 #kernel:
 #  export: true